MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/view-omni-channel-conversation-omni-channel-session-dynamics365-apps.md

 ms.assetid: 6fa913f3-f0f4-4917-91d1-f895d5648368
 ms.custom:
 ---
-# View Omni-channel conversations and Omni-channel session in Dynamics 365 apps
+# View omni-channel conversations and omni-channel session in Dynamics 365 apps

-Your organization may have a classification where certain agents work in the contact center that uses Omni-channel Engagement Hub and certain agents work in another contact center that uses Dynamics 365 apps like Customer Service Hub.
-In this case, if you are an agent who works on Dynamics 365 apps and needs to analyze the conversation request from Omni-channel Engagement Hub, you can find the information through **Activities** in Dynamics 365 for Customer Engagement apps.
+In your organization, some agents might work in a contact center that uses Omni-channel Engagement Hub, whereas other agents work in a different contact center that uses Microsoft Dynamics 365 apps, such as Customer Service Hub.
+In this case, if you're an agent who works in Dynamics 365 apps, and you must analyze a conversation request from Omni-channel Engagement Hub, you can find the information through **activities** in Dynamics 365..

 You can find the following activity types in Dynamics 365 for Customer Engagement apps: